Matt0550/Rapisardi-Notifications/README.md

 API to receive the substitutions of the Rapisardi da Vinci Institute.
 The substitutions are also sent via email with each new update.

-_This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with the Istituto Rapisardi da Vinci, or any of its subsidiaries or its affiliates._
+_This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with the Istituto Rapisardi da Vinci, or any of its subsidiaries or its affiliates.
+In addition, it uses web scraping techniques that may not be authorized by the Institute._
+_Questo progetto non è affiliato, associato, autorizzato, approvato o in alcun modo connesso ufficialmente con l'Istituto Rapisardi da Vinci o con una delle sue sussidiarie o affiliate.
+Inoltre utilizza delle tecniche di web scraping che potrebbero non essere autorizzate dall'Istituto._

+# Ricevere le notifiche - Receive notifications
+Per ricevere le notifiche, puoi scegliere tra due metodi:
+1. Utilizzare il servizio hostato da me - Use the service hosted by me
+2. Hostare il servizio da te - Host the service yourself

+Nel primo caso, inviami un'email all'indirizzo [me@matteosillitti.it](mailto:me@matteosillitti.it) con l'indirizzo email a cui vuoi ricevere le notifiche e le classi per le quali vuoi ricevere le notifiche.

+In the first case, send me an email at [me@matteosillitti.it](mailto:me@matteosillitti.it) with the email address you want to receive notifications and the classes for which you want to receive notifications.

 # Docker compose

 ```yaml